github/docs/content/github/getting-started-with-github/set-up-git.md

 ### Celebrate

 Congratulations, you now have Git and {% data variables.product.product_name %} all set up!
-What do you want to do next?
+What do you want to do the next?

 - **Set up Git**
 - "[Create a repository](/articles/create-a-repo)"